kateAlmonte/kateAlmonte/README.md

 ✨ 🙏 Manifesting to graduate.
 AMDG! 🎓💫

 ## FUN FACT
-- 🦆 Fun fact: I share my home with a cute little duck who’s basically part of the family.
+- 🦆 Fun fact: I share my home with a cute little duck who’s basically part of the family :D